 OrganicMaterial

-An OrganisMaterial is an EarthMaterial that belongs to the class of chemical compounds having a reduced carbon basis (as distinct from carbonates), and derived from living organisms.
+An OrganicMaterial is an EarthMaterial that belongs to the class of chemical compounds having a reduced carbon basis (as distinct from carbonates), and derived from living organisms.
 It includes high-carbon EarthMaterials such as bitumen, peat, and coal.
-This class is an empty placeholder for extension at a later date, or by other domain models
+This class is an empty placeholder for extension at a later date, or by other domain models.